malan88/malan88.github.io-src/content/intro.md

 assure you, through my daily use, is a shithole.
 It literally [breaks itself through updates all the time][3].
-What’s worse is that Windows obfuscates and hides its internals from its users, which prevents those users from finding easy help to fix.
-Linux, by contrast [frequently breaks due to user error, but you can easily find help fixing it][4] (linked is a question literally asked today and fixed, as well, on unix.stackexchange.com).
+What’s worse is that Windows obfuscates and hides its internals from its users, which prevents those users from finding easy help to fix it.
+Linux, by contrast [frequently breaks due to user error, but you can easily find help fixing it][4] (linked is a question literally asked today and fixed, as well, on unix.se).

+## In which malan discusses FOSS as it relates to standards.
-Now I’ve mentioned Linux, I think it’s time I explain how all this talk about standardization applies to FOSS.
+Now that I’ve mentioned Linux, I think it’s time I explain how all this talk about standardization applies to FOSS.

-Linux is a _FOSS_ standard platform, in contrast to the properietary standard platforms already mentioned.
+Linux is a _FOSS_ standard platform, in contrast to the proprietary standard platforms already mentioned.
 No, Linux is not a standard for desktop pc end users.
 It is a standard for serious computing: [it is used as a server by nearly every company in the world][5].
 This is because, unlike Windows, when it